thainamhoang/adasite/index.md

 We applied the idea to the movie industry and hypothesised that movies with different genres/ideas/motives would be more successful.
 To validate it, we converted the raw data of the movies into graphs using different approaches for more robustness.
-Based on graphs we could calculate the measure of "being at the intersection", which we represented with betweenness and degree centrality.
+Based on graphs we calculated the measure of "being at the intersection", which we represented with betweenness and degree centrality.
 Finally, we calculated correlation and controlled for some variables for further robustness.